SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Memory Exploit Attempts

-The **Cylance - Memory Exploit Attempts Dashboard** provides a high-level view of threats on your network that attempt to exploit memory.
+The **Cylance - Memory Exploit Attempts** dashboard provides a high-level view of threats on your network that attempt to exploit memory.
 Dashboard panels show detailed information on events, violations, blocked and terminated processes, policies, users, hosts, actions, and event trends by action.

 Whenever the agent detects certain hard-coded behaviors considered to be indicative of a compromise, an event is communicated to the service before the hooked API function is allowed to complete.
 The service then responds with an action for the agent to take, such as: